-The Development Control Committee meets every 4 weeks, on a Tuesday afternoon.
+The Development Control Committee meets every four weeks, on a Tuesday afternoon.

 Who can speak at meetings?

 Only one speaker for the applicant and one speaker for the town/parish council will be allowed to speak.
-There is no limit on the number of members of the public who can speak, but if there are several supporters or objectors to an application then they are encouraged to appoint a representative to present a joint case.
+There is no limit on the number of members of the public who can speak.
+If there are several supporters or objectors to an application then they are encouraged to appoint a representative to present a joint case.